 How does childrearing support fit into non-Western communities?
 How should suitable education be organised?
 How should the new frameworks for youth care in the Netherlands be structured?
 What can we learn from foreign approaches to education and youth services?

 Do you want to make a contribution to contemporary social challenges involving the relationship between children and youth and their guardians/educators?
 Do you want to help draft new policies that can improve the position, welfare and development of children, youth and their parents?
 Are you interested in making international comparisons?
-Youth, Education and Society (Dutch: Maatschappelijke opvoedingsvraagstukken) is the only Masters programme in the Netherlands that specifically focuses on innovating pedagogical policy and practice, both nationally and internationally.
+Youth, Education and Society (Dutch: Maatschappelijke opvoedingsvraagstukken) offered by Utrecht University is the only Master’s programme in the Netherlands that specifically focuses on innovating pedagogical policy and practice, both nationally and internationally.

 This one-year, intensive programme will teach you about:

 We will also be looking beyond our borders.
 After all, global developments (such as globalisation, poverty and migration) have had a major impact on the quality of life for children and youth.
 And we will also be analysing pedagogical services through an international lens:

 This programme also devotes attention to international humanitarian cooperation.

 Education Driven By Research And The Work Field